 At home with Pierre-Adrien Dalpayrat

-In the spotlight this month is Pierre-Adrien Dalpayrat, who created this large crystalline stoneware vase, available to buy here.
+In the spotlight this month is Pierre-Adrien Dalpayrat, who created this large crystalline stoneware vase.

 Dalpayrat (1844-1910) is an important French ceramist, whose brief but brilliant adventure in glazed stoneware helped bring about a revival in European ceramics.